-The FAQs on CCTS Pilot Grants will serve as the instructions and guidelines for Full Application submissions.
+The FAQs on CCTS Pilot Grants will serve as the general instructions and guidelines for Full Application submissions.
+If invited to apply, the actual application form will include any other information specific to this RFA.

 Submission Process.
 Full Applications will be submitted through an online REDCap form, shared with investigators in the email they receive acknowledging their meritorious pre-applications and invitation to submit Full Applications only.
 Chrome is the preferred browser for this REDCap submission form.
-Submit Full Applications by the date listed in Key Dates.
+Submit Full Applications by the date listed in Key Dates\.
 Additional resources can be found on the CCTS webpage dedicated to this RFA.
 IMPORTANT: Please note that you are required to include a Lay Summary as part of the full application.
 You could also choose to prepare a 5 minute video which explains your proposed project to a general (lay) audience.
 Lay Summary (written or visual) must minimize jargon and promote readability and understanding at a nonscientific lay level.
 Please see the FAQ section on the website for additional instructions.